 Hazardous Fuels Reduction Project

-The Hazardous Fuels Reduction Project will reduce wildfire risk to life, property and natural resources while fostering healthy landscapes that are resilient to wildfire.
-The project brings together fire professionals, natural resource experts, and community-based organizations to identify high-priority locations for large-scale vegetation management activities.
+The Hazardous Fuels Reduction Project is a free vegetation management opportunity for private landowners in select locations.
+The aim of this project is to reduce wildfire risk to life and property while fostering healthy landscapes that are resilient to wildfire.
+The project brings fire professionals, natural resource experts, and community-based organizations together to identify high-priority locations for large-scale vegetation management activities.

-The project will reduce hazardous fuel loads within four designated project areas in the County.
-Work may take place on public lands, private lands, and road networks.
-The benefits of ecologically-appropriate hazardous fuel reduction projects include reducing wildfire risks to people, property, roadways, critical infrastructure, natural resources, and other community assets, while simultaneously improving forest health and resilience.
+The project will reduce hazardous fuel loads on public and private lands and road networks within Sonoma County.
+The benefits of ecologically appropriate hazardous fuel reduction projects include reducing wildfire risks to people, property, roadways, critical infrastructure, natural resources, and other community assets while improving forest health and resilience.

-- Phase 1: Outreach, coordination, and project planning to identify sites for fuels reduction treatments.
-Anticipated to be completed by end of 2023.
+- Phase 1: Outreach, coordination, and project planning to identify sites for fuel reduction treatments.
+Anticipated to be completed in 2024.

-- Phase 2: Implementing the selected fuel reduction treatments.
-Anticipated to begin in 2024, dependent on FEMA's release of funding.
+- Phase 2: Implement the selected fuel reduction treatments.
+Anticipated to begin in 2025, dependent on the completion of Phase 1 and FEMA's release of funding.

 - Roadside vegetation management for emergency egress/ingress.